marakeby/pnet_prostate_paper/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the GPL-2.0 License License.
 See `LICENSE` for more information.